goreleaser/nfpm/www/docs/configuration.md

   signature:
     # Signature method, either "dpkg-sig" or "debsign".
     # Defaults to "debsign"
+    # "dpkg-sig" is not supported in newer Debian versions.
     method: dpkg-sig

     # PGP secret key (can also be ASCII-armored).
 The passphrase is taken